-- Reprimand - written notice that continuation or repetition of improper conduct may be cause for further disciplinary action. - Restitution Compensation for damages to property limited to actual cost of repair or replacement. - Probation This sanction is for a designated period of time, which may include exclusion form privileges, such as extracurricular activities and/or on-campus driving privileges.
+- Reprimand written notice that continuation or repetition of improper conduct may be cause for further disciplinary action. - Restitution Compensation for damages to property owned by the College, limited to actual cost of repair or replacement. - Probation This sanction is for a designated period of time, which may include exclusion form privileges, such as extracurricular activities and/or on-campus driving privileges.
 Furthermore, if the student is determined by any of the disciplinary procedures herein to be in subsequent violation of the Code of Student Conduct during the probationary period, the student may be either suspended or expelled.
 Provisions of the probationary period shall be determined and expressed by the Title IX Coordinator or Deputy Coordinator. - No Contact Orders Written notice to cease all contact with an alleged victim of sexual misconduct. - Cease and Desist Orders The alleged perpetrator will be directed by written notice to cease and desist any activity noted by the alleged victim as offensive or threatening and that may be a violation of the Sexual Misconduct Policy. - Voluntary Withdrawal A student may be given the option to voluntarily withdraw from a class or from the College in lieu of disciplinary action.
 The Title IX Coordinator or Deputy Coordinator, in some circumstances, may specify a period of time before the student may apply for readmission or reenroll in a class or classes.
 To qualify for readmission, the student must receive approval from the Dean, Instructional Affairs and meet the academic standards for readmission.
 Students will not be eligible for any refund from the College.
-(If a student withdraws before disciplinary procedures are carried out, the student will be subject to discipline as may be imposed by the designated College official at the time of reentry into the College.) - Other requests of the victim as deemed appropriate. - For violations of this policy by faculty or staff members, disciplinary penalties may include some of the sanctions listed above as appropriate, in addition to other penalties (in accordance with the employment laws, regulations, and policies governing the employee in question): - Counseling or training; - Written warning; - o Reprimand;
+(If a student withdraws before disciplinary procedures are carried out, the student will be subject to discipline as may be imposed by the designated College official at the time of reentry into the College.) - Other requests of the victim as deemed appropriate. - For violations of this policy by faculty or staff members, disciplinary penalties may include some of the sanctions listed above as appropriate, in addition to other penalties (in accordance with the employment laws, regulations, and policies governing the employee in question): - Counseling or training; - Written warning; - Reprimand;

+All sanctions imposed by the Title Coordinator or Deputy Coordinator must be approved by the President.
 If a student or employee complaint cannot be resolved at the complaint level, or if more stringent sanctions are appropriate, such an unresolved issue shall be termed a grievance.